guptakoshika/Chit-chat-app/README.md

 # Chit chat app
-it's a chatting app which uses firebase as it's database.
+It's a chatting app which uses firebase as it's database.
-First a user need to sign in to get into the app. then the authenticated user is allowed to send text messagees and image.Their is no private chat rooms available for user yet.
+First a user need to sign in to get into the app and then the authenticated user is allowed to send text messages and images.Their is no private chat rooms available for user yet.